sLite/i3/README.md

 If you want kmix, kcalc and those other small tools floating, those are settings you still have to do with your i3 config.

+You can check https://github.com/sLite/i3-config for an example config and instructions to set up KDE integration.

 ### Credits

 * Michael Stapelberg for this awesome project, and all the contributors for their work.